cs544-wisc/f23/p7/README.md

 For simplicity, we use a single Kafka broker instead of using a cluster.
 A single producer will generate weather data in an infinite loop at an accelerated rate (1 day per 0.5 second).
-Finally, consumers will be different threads, launching from the same Python program.
+Finally, consumers will be different processes, launching from the same Python program.

 Learning objectives:
 * write code for Kafka producers